rust-lang/book/second-edition/nostarch/chapter13.md

 ### Methods that Consume the Iterator

-The `Iterator` trait has a number of different methods with default implementations provided for us by the standard library; you can find out about these methods by looking in the standard library API documentation for the `Iterator` trait.
-Some of these methods call the `next` method in their definition, which is why we’re required to implement the `next` method when implementing the `Iterator` trait.
+The `Iterator` trait has a number of different methods with default implementations provided by the standard library; you can find out about these methods by looking in the standard library API documentation for the `Iterator` trait.
+Some of these methods call the `next` method in their definition, which is why you’re required to implement the `next` method when implementing the `Iterator` trait.

 Methods that call `next` are called *consuming adaptors*, because calling them uses up the iterator.
 One example is the `sum` method, which takes ownership of